 Breaking changes

-Learn about recent and upcoming breaking or dangerous changes to the EAC GraphQL API.
+Learn about recent and upcoming breaking changes to the EAC GraphQL API.

 About breaking changes